efallancy/customer-profile-api/README.md

 _Endpoint for deleting the customer profile based on their UUID._

 ## Installing dependencies
 To run the API, make sure to install the dependencies.
+The API requires **Node** version of at least `v8.11.x.`.
 To install the dependencies, run the command below:

 Using `yarn`:
 ```sh